 - egg wash 1 beaten egg + 2 teaspoon water

-- 1 tablespoon fresh lemon juice
+- 1 tbsp fresh lemon juice

 - 3/4 cup sugar

-- 1/4 teaspoon salt
+- 1/4 tsp salt

 - 1/3 cup light brown sugar

-- 3/4 teaspoon cinnamon
+- 3/4 tsp cinnamon

 - granulated sugar for sprinkling

-For the crust:
+For the pie crust:

-- When ready to make pie, take the dough out of refrigerator and hammer with rolling pin 2-3 times to loosen up the hardened fat.
+- When ready to make a pie, take the first dough out of refrigerator and hammer with rolling pin 2-3 times to loosen up the hardened fat.

-- Set the pie pan on a baking sheet and bake for 30 minutes.
+- Set the pie pan on a baking sheet and bake for 60 minutes.